 There are plenty of creams or oils out there in the market that are available for nail fungus treatment but you will need to find a good quality one that is going to do the job correctly.
 Topical treatment is by far the safest method for a nail fungus cure but would need some time and commitment and could take up to a year to finally be rid of it.

-Getting rid of toenail fungus, like other forms of fungus, can be a bit of a challenge and generally requires a two step approach.
+Getting rid of toenail fungus, like other forms of fungus, can be a bit of a challenge and generally requires a two-step approach.
 Often to be really successful it needs to be treated both internally and externally to get it under control.

-There are however, some simple home remedies that can help to get fungal nail infections under control if caught early and keep them at bay, and when an internal approach is combined with an external treatment, then with some time and commitment, the nail fungus may be cured.
+There are however, some simple home remedies that can help to get fungal nail infections under control if caught early and keep them at bay, and when an internal approach is combined with an external treatment, then with some time and commitment, the toenail fungus may be cured.

 I’ve split these five home remedies for toenail fungus into two groups: internal treatments and external treatments.